saltstack/salt/doc/ref/cli/salt-cloud.rst

     will ensure that all of the mapped VMs are created.
 If the named VM already exists then it will be skipped.

-.. option:: -H, --hard

-    When specifying a map file, the default behavior is to ensure that all of the VMs specified in the map file are created.
-If the --hard option is set, then any VMs that exist on configured cloud providers that are not specified in the map file will be destroyed.
-Be advised that this can be a destructive operation and should be used with care.

 .. option:: -d, --destroy

     Pass in the name(s) of VMs to destroy, salt-cloud will search the